-Name: Rodney House
+Name: Rodney House Title: Non-executive Director

-Title: Non-Executive Director (appointed from 2 January 2019)

 Experience and expertise: Rodney is a proven commercial leader with over 20 years of experience in media and sales.
 Most recently he held the role of Commercial Director at Australia Community Media (ACM), a division of Fairfax Media.
 In this role, Rodney's responsibilities included direct and agency sales teams along with call centre partnerships for print and digital media.
 He also headed up Fairfax Marketing Services - delivering a full suite of digital marketing services to regional clients.
 This comprised of approximately 650 employees, operating from 140 locations across rural and regional Australia.
 During his time with ACM Rodney led a significant sales transformation program and was instrumental in the sales teams' skill and digital capability development.